Strategy11/formidable-forms/readme.txt

 * Enhancement: If a form creates posts and is set to not save entries, save the created post.
 * Enhancement: Run form install on an API route instead of the admin ajax route and make sure there won't be multiple instances of the install running at once.
 * Enhancement: Use the options instead of transients for checking for updates.
 Some types of caching store transients indefinitely.
 * Enhancement: Get the shortcodes for a view more concisely.
 Check for any numeric shortcode instead of checking the database for the field ids
 * Tweak: Open files in the form upload field in a new tab
 * Tweak: Don't show the reports nav if the form has no entries
 * Tweak: Add .do-calculation class on a form to run calculations even if they are not on the current page of the form
+* Tweak: Add $atts with $atts['view'] to all pagination hooks
 * Fix: calculations in hidden fields inside of sections were not calculating
 * Fix: Add validation for the year range in date fields
 * Fix: Don't use conditional logic in form actions when the field isn't selected